Two-connected signed graphs with maximum nullity at most two: Partial wide -path

 \section{Partial wide $2$-path}

+In this section, we first make some new definitions.
 A \emph{sided $2$-path} is defined recursively as follows: \begin{enumerate} \item Let $T$ be a triangle and let $\mathcal{F}$ be a set of two distinct edges in this triangle.
-Then $(T,\mathcal{F})$ is a sided $2$-path. \item If $(G,\mathcal{F})$ is a sided $2$-path and $H$ is obtained from $G$ by adding edges parallel to the edges in $\mathcal{F}$, then $(H,\mathcal{F})$ is a sided $2$-path. \item Let $(G,\mathcal{F})$ be a sided proper $2$-path and let $e$ and $f$ be distinct edges in a disjoint triangle $T$.
+Then $(T,\mathcal{F})$ is a sided $2$-path. \item If $(G,\mathcal{F})$ is a sided $2$-path and $H$ is obtained from $G$ by adding edges parallel to the edges in $\mathcal{F}$, then $(H,\mathcal{F})$ is a sided $2$-path. \item Let $(G,\mathcal{F})$ be a sided $2$-path and let $e$ and $f$ be distinct edges in a disjoint triangle $T$.
 If $H$ is obtained from $G$ by identifying the edge $f$ of $T$ with an edge $h$ in $\mathcal{F}$, then $(H,(\mathcal{F}\setminus \{h\})\cup \{e\})$ is a sided $2$-path. \end{enumerate} The edges in $\mathcal{F}$ are called the sides of the sided $2$-path.
 A \emph{$2$-path} is a graph $G$ for which there exists a set $\mathcal{F}$ of two distinct edges of $G$ such that $(G,\mathcal{F})$ is a sided $2$-path.
 A \emph{partial $2$-path} is a subgraph of a $2$-path.
-A $2$-connected partial $2$-path with no parallel edges is the same as a linear singly edge articulated cycle graph (LSEAC), a type of graphs introduced by Johnson et al. \cite{MR2549052}, and it is the same as a linear 2-tree, a type of graphs introduced by Hogben and van der Holst \cite{MR2312322}.
+A $2$-connected partial $2$-path with no parallel edges is the same as a linear singly edge articulated cycle graph (LSEAC), a type of graph introduced by Johnson et al. \cite{MR2549052}, and it is the same as a linear 2-tree, a type of graph introduced by Hogben and van der Holst \cite{MR2312322}.

 \begin{lemma} Let $G$ be a $2$-connected graph with no $K_4$-, $K_{2,3}$-, or $K_3^=$-minor.
 Then $G$ is a partial $2$-path. \end{lemma} \begin{proof} Since $G$ has no $K_4$- and no $K_{2,3}$-minor, $G$ is outerplanar.
 Hence $G$ can be embedded in the plane such that all its vertices are incident to the infinite face.
-Add edges such that all finite faces are either triangles or $2$-cycles and let the resulting graph be $H$.
+Add edges such that all finite faces are either triangles or cycles with exactly two edges, and let the resulting graph be $H$.
 Construct the following tree $R$ .
 The vertices of $R$ are all finite faces of the plane embedding.
 Connect two vertices of the tree if the corresponding faces have an edge in common.
 Then $R$ is a path.
 For if not, there would be a face that has edges in common with at least three other faces.
 Such a graph has a $K_3^=$-minor.
 By induction it can now be shown that $H$ is a $2$-path.
 Hence $G$ is a partial $2$-path. \end{proof}

 A pair $\{e,f\}$ of nonadjacent edges in $K_4^i$ is called \emph{split} if both $e$ and $f$ belong to an even and an odd triangle.